 I always bring these caramel bars as a dessert to potluck parties and they have always been a hit!
 Just the rights sweetness, soft, and nutty – best paired with coffee or tea!

 Let your cravings lead the way.
 This phrase holds true for this recipe.
-I’ve been craving for Max’s caramel bars, and as the nearest Max’s restaurant is a 30-minute drive from where I live, I thought I should be able to replicate these bars from my own kitchen.
-My version is equally good, easy, and cheaper to make!
+I’ve been craving for Max’s caramel bars, and as the nearest Max’s restaurant is a 30-minute drive from where I live, I thought I should be able to make something similar in my own kitchen.
+My version, though more on the cakey side is equally good, easy, and cheaper to make!

 TOOLS & EQUIPMENT: